In This Issue

 Fall reads from Jenny Boychuk, Carmella Gray-Cosgrove, Ian Williams and others.

-Duncan McLachlan reviews Casey Plett’s A Dream of a Woman and Jackie Ess’s Darryl.
+Thea McLachlan reviews Casey Plett’s A Dream of a Woman and Jackie Ess’s Darryl.

 A terminal diagnosis can leave patients with anxiety, depression and countless questions.
 Could psychedelic therapy give them the answers they’re looking for?